-What thread should I use and why?
+What threads should I use and why?

 Threads have come a long way since the caveman was sewing hide and fur together with fine strips of animal hide.
 The first uses of thread were to create woven tapestries from wool yarn and then seamstresses began to use the same material to create garments